 Linen & Linen Blends

-At Spotlight, our collection of linens includes plain, embroidered, printed, and modern designs!
-Browse our linen fabric range and find your style today.
+Spotlight's collection of linen and lined blends include plain, embroidered, printed and modern designs!
+Browse from our linen fabric selection today.

 Our Detailed Guide For Crafters Who Work With Linen!

 Linen is a popular material among crafters, this since the material has countless benefits and a lot of attributes that are attractive for a variety of crafts.
 Yet, despite its popularity, there are a lot of things crafters do not know about this material.

 Below, we have created a detailed guide on linen fabrics.
 By reading our useful guide, you can learn more about this popular crafting material and implement it even better in your crafting projects!

 What Is Linen And Where Does It Come From?

 Linen is a natural fabric fibre that is obtained from the stalk of the flax plant.
 Historians claim that linen has been around for longer than we thought, since there is some evidence linen was worn as early as four thousand years ago in ancient Egypt.

 While originating in ancient Egypt, linen did not get known to the rest of the world until the Victorian era.
 The material would first enter southern Europe and Belfast eventually became the main producer of linen for the rest of the world.